Are We Truly in the End Times?

 Hear, O Israel: The Lord our God, the Lord is one!
 You shall love the Lord your God with all your heart, with all your soul, and with all your strength.
 And these words which I command you today shall be in your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 Deuteronomy 6:4-8

-A Messianic Jewish rabbi I’ve been listening to lately, Rabbi Josh Taiz of Congregation Beth Sar Shalom in Tucson, Arizona explained that “sign and frontlets” sentence nicely in a recent sermon series.
+A Messianic Jewish teacher I’ve been listening to lately, Rabbi Josh Taiz of Congregation Beth Sar Shalom in Tucson, Arizona explained that “sign and frontlets” sentence nicely in a recent sermon series.

 • Our hands are used to work and interact with the world and other people.
-The sign of the Word of God being bound to the hand signifies a reminder that we are to allow it to control our interactions with those around us as well as our business dealings.
+The Word of God being bound to our hand is a visual reminder for us to allow it to control our relationships with those around us including our business dealings.

 When applied to the mark of the beast, it appears to be a companion metaphor demonstrating the godless Greco-Roman culture of that day was allowing satanic influences to control their behaviors and worldview.
 That correlation would not have been lost on the original hearers.

-The unbelieving Jewish rulers who ran Jerusalem had locked Christian believers out of the marketplace as part of their persecution of them, so that explains the “unable to buy or sell” aspect of the equation.
+The unbelieving Hellenized Jewish rulers (the Sadducees) who governed Jerusalem had locked Christian believers out of the marketplace as part of their persecution of them, so that explains the “unable to buy or sell” aspect of the equation.

 The Book of Daniel